ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ## 4. When should a gateway be provided, where, and which type of gateway?

-### 4.1 Firewalled networks
-Running [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) or a standalone IPFS node within a browser/tool triggers connection attempts to other IPFS peers.
-Private network administrators may treat such connection attempts as potential security vulnerabilities.
-IPFS gateway servers located inside the private network and running a trusted code base provide an alternative architecture for read/write access to externally-hosted IPFS content.

 ## 5. When not to employ a gateway